AaltoVision/realsense-capture/README.md

 ## Compile

-* First compile librealsense using their instructions
+* Compile librealsense using their instructions (you can omit examples and such)
+* Compile odometry (or at least recorder lib)
 * Then build this project with `make`

 ## Run